-When it comes to RVs, everyone wants to get the best quality, the best functional design, and the best utility for the best price.
+When it comes to buying an RV, everyone wants to get the best rig with amazing quality, great functional design, and top utility for the best price.
 So which RV manufacturers and models are on top?
 We’ve done the research for you!
-From small RVs to one-of-a-kind rigs, this Outdoorsy list narrows down the 10 best bang-for-your-buck RVs available by class.
-If you need a reminder about what the classes mean, check out our Big Guide to RV Classes.
+From small RVs to one-of-a-kind rigs, this Outdoorsy list narrows down the 10 best RVs for the money by class.
+If you’re not sure what RV class you want, check out our Big Guide to RV Classes.

 GTRV makes a budget RV that is truly custom.
 It’s as simple as this: get yourself a van, and I mean any van, and take it to a GTRV shop.
-They will convert it to a Class B RV, for about two-thirds of what you could get if you bought one from a certified dealer.
+They will convert it to a Class B RV for about two-thirds of what you could get if you bought one from a certified dealer.
 It’s a great way to create one of the cheap RVs without having to do the conversions yourself!

 Winner: Lazy Daze

-You may have to travel to California for this one, but the savings might be worth it.
-A cheap RV that doesn’t skimp on quality, Lazy Daze uses a Ford F-450 chassis and builds their RVs in-house.
-There is no middle man, you go to the factory and pick up your Class C and drive it home.
+You may have to travel to California for this RV manufacturer, but the savings might be worth it.
+A cheap RV that doesn’t skimp on quality, Lazy Daze uses a Ford-450 chassis.
+They build in-house, so with no middle man, you go right to the factory and pick up your Class C and drive it home.
 In business since 1956, which alone is a testament to their quality and durability, you won’t find a better bang-for-the-buck deal on a Class C motorhome.

 Runner up: Gulf Stream Coach Conquest

-Made of a fiberglass composite, all Casita trailers are lightweight, inexpensive, easy to pull.
+All of the Casita trailers are lightweight, affordable, and easy to pull.
 The RV brand’s Spirit model had two sleeping areas and a nice large picture window.
-The trailer can be towed by many cars, crossovers and SUVs.
-For any couple on a weekend getaway, there is no better bang-for-the-buck trailer than a Casita.
+The trailer can be towed by many cars, crossovers, and SUVs.
+For a quick weekend getaway, there is no better RV for the money than a Spirit.

 Renting your RV